Performing Arts (Acting) BTEC Level 3 Extended Certificate

 A BTEC Level 3 is a practical, work-related course.
 You learn by completing projects and assignments that are based on realistic workplace situations, activities and demands.
 As well as learning about the employment area you have chosen, you develop the skills you need to start a career.

-It is equivalent to two A levels which means when you have finished the course you can choose whether to get a job straight away or go into higher education first.
+It is equivalent to one A levels which means when you have finished the course you can choose whether to get a job straight away or go into higher education first.

 What is the course structure?

-The course is made up of 8 units – six core units which are compulsory and two further specialist units.
-The specialist units enable you to study particular areas in depth.
+The course is made up of 4 units – three core units which are compulsory and one further specialist unit.
+The specialist unit enable you to study particular areas in depth.

 What subjects will I study?